 - (a) Board Committees.
-The Board shall maintain an Audit Committee, a Compensation and Human Capital Management Committee and a Nominating, Governance and Corporate Responsibility Committee, may form or disband other standing or ad hoc committees from time to time, and will adopt a written charter to govern each standing committee.
+The Board shall maintain an Audit Committee, a Compensation Committee and a Nominating, Governance and Corporate Responsibility Committee, may form or disband other standing or ad hoc committees from time to time, and will adopt a written charter to govern each standing committee.
 The Board may combine or consolidate any two or more standing committees, other than the Audit Committee, to the extent allowed by applicable rules and regulations.
 The Board will appoint committee members and may designate committee chairpersons.
 If committee chairpersons are not designated by the Board, they shall be designated by the committee's membership. - (b) Board Compensation.
-The Board shall determine, upon Compensation and Human Capital Management Committee recommendation, the form and amount of director compensation to ensure fair pay for time and effort and based on general principles which shall be set forth in the Compensation and Human Capital Management Committee's Charter and periodically re-evaluated by the Compensation and Human Capital Management Committee. - (c) Management Succession Planning.
+The Board shall determine, upon Compensation Committee recommendation, the form and amount of director compensation to ensure fair pay for time and effort and based on general principles which shall be set forth in the Compensation Committee's Charter and periodically re-evaluated by the Compensation Committee. - (c) Management Succession Planning.
 The Board shall coordinate with the CEO to ensure that a formalized process governs long-term management development and succession, including succession in the event of an emergency or the CEO's retirement.
 The Board shall review the succession plan at least annually, which plan shall identify internal candidates where appropriate. - (d) CEO Evaluation.
-The Compensation and Human Capital Management Committee shall annually evaluate the CEO's performance against previously-established corporate goals and objectives related to compensation and shall report thereon to the Board.
-The Compensation and Human Capital Management Committee, either alone or along with the Chairperson of the Board,

-Lead Director, if any, or all of the Independent Directors, may evaluate the CEO versus any previously established individual goals.
+The Compensation Committee shall annually evaluate the CEO's performance against previously-established corporate goals and objectives related to compensation and shall report thereon to the Board.
+The Compensation Committee, or the Compensation Committee along with the Chairperson of the Board, Lead Director or all of the Independent Directors, may evaluate the CEO versus any previously established individual goals.